bonti23/Computer-Science-UBB/README.md

 ## 📚 Computer Science Classes

-Over the past 2 years, I've had the opportunity to work on my passion for **Computer Science**.
-Here's an overview of the courses I've taken:
+Over the past 2 years, I have had the opportunity to work on my passion for **Computer Science**.
+Here is an overview of the courses I have taken:

 - **First Semester:**
   - **Fundamentals of Programming** (Python)